 Tom has been directing and producing documentary films for nearly 20 years.
 His film SCOUT’S HONOR won two top awards at the Sundance Film Festival and broadcast nationally on the PBS program P.OV.
 He also directed and produced KNOCKING, a film about Jehovah’s Witnesses, which broadcast nationally on the PBS series Independent Lens.
 His recent film WHIZ KIDS is a coming-of-age documentary about youth who find their voice through science.
 It also aired on PBS.
 Tom’s collaboration with filmmaker Andy Abrahams Wilson resulted in THE GROVE about the AIDS epidemic and the politics of remembrance.
 Tom’s films have received acclaim in dozens of publications including the New York Times, Washington Post, Boston Globe, Miami Herald, the San Francisco Chronicle, and Denver Post among others.
 Previously, Tom worked as an editor at National Public Radio for Linda Wertheimer.
-He has taught documentary in California and Colorado and is the former chairman of New Day Films.
-He graduated from Stanford University where he majored in biology and film and is currently directing a film about LGBT refugees and asylum seekers.
+He teaches documentary in California and Colorado and is the former chairman of New Day Films.
+He graduated from Stanford University where he majored in biology and film.

 Karen studied computer engineering and multimedia art at Tufts University, in Massachusetts.
 She has spent her career in a variety of capacities including a technical writer for the power industry, as well as, a middle school math teacher.
 Creatively inclined, but a linear thinker, Karen has combined her interests as the Technical Coordinator and Operations Associate for the Rocky Mountain Women’s Film Institute since 2007.
 She enthusiastically works in a similar capacity for the Youth Documentary Academy as the deputy director.